bluesky/tiled/docs/source/tutorials/caching.md

 There are several modes of *caching* supported by Tiled.
 They cover different situations.
 Each one is addressed here with a hypthoetical scenario.

-To follow along, start the Tiled server with the demo Catalog.
+To follow along, start the Tiled server with the demo Catalog from a Terminal.

 ```
 tiled serve pyobject tiled.examples.generated:demo